 Once we were done we can start with playing with some snippets.
 In this post, we will cover

-• How to setup ELM
+- How to setup ELM

-• How to start playing with a Hello world example.
+- How to start playing with a Hello world example.

-• How to bundle your app with webpack.
+- How to bundle your app with webpack.

 Installing ELM

-If ELM is not installed in your system, the easiest way to install ELM is installing it from npm.
+If ELM is not installed in your system, the easiest way to install ELM is installing it from npm

 npm install -g elm elm-live

-elm install
+elm will install elm-package

 Setup ELM project

-Since we have ELM installed in the system now, we can get started with installing the elm dependencies using elm package in an empty directory.
+Since we have ELM installed in the system now, we can get started with installing the elm dependencies using elm package

 elm package install

-A sample elm-package.json will look like the one below.
+will look like the one below.

 // elm-package.json